 Applying for a Microloan for Your Startup

-If you’re just starting up your company, you could likely use a little financial help.
-While you might not need a big loan, you may just need $10,000 or $20,000 to help get your venture off the ground.
-Even so, you may find that traditional banks won’t lend any amount of money to a startup that doesn’t have an established credit history.
+If you’re just starting up your company, chances are you could use a little financial help.
+While you might not need a big loan, you may want just $10,000 or $20,000 to help get your venture off the ground.
+Even so, you may find that traditional banks won’t lend any amount of money to a startup without an established credit history.

 This is where microloans for startups can be helpful.

-Microloans are small (up to $50,000), short-term loans extended to new startups and small businesses with only a few employees.
-They are commonly offered by nonprofit organizations that have a particular focus, such as lending to women, minorities, or other underserved entrepreneurs.
+Microloans are small short-term loans (up to $50,000) extended to new startups and small businesses with only a few employees.
+They’re often offered by nonprofit organizations that have a particular focus, such as lending to women, minorities, or other underserved entrepreneurs.
 Along with loans, many microlenders also offer free business mentorship, training, and assistance.

 Read on to learn more about microloans for startups, including how they work, where to find them, and how to apply.